Warehouse Management Guide | How to Manage a Warehouse

 What Is Picking at a Warehouse?

 Picking is identifying the right product for an order, getting it from the shelf, and bringing it to the packing table.
 There are often multiple pickers and packers in a warehouse.
 Warehouse pickers need to be accurate, as shipping correct orders reduces unwanted expenses.
-Sending out correct orders also simplifies inventory management.
+Sending out correct orders also simplifies the inventory management process

 What Are Value Added Services in a Warehouse?